 Outdoor winter activities are a great way to spend winter days, especially when it has snowed.
 Being outdoors allows children to interact with others.
 It also gives them a chance to get vitamin D.

-Learn about some outdoor winter activities that can be tailored to your child’s abilities below.
+Learn about some outdoor winter activities that can be adjusted for your child’s abilities below.

-Instead of encouraging snowball fights, which can be too aggressive or triggering for some children, you can throw snowballs at outdoor targets.
-These could be rocks, walls, or trees.
-Throwing snowballs at targets provides exercise and can also help improve steadiness and focused attention.
+Instead of encouraging snowball fights, which can be too aggressive or triggering for some children, you can throw snowballs at outdoor targets like rocks, walls, or trees.
+This provides exercise and can also help improve steadiness and focused attention.

-Sledding can be a great activity because it gets kids moving and socializing.
-If your child cannot safely sled on their own, you can attach a rope to a sled and pull them through the snow.
+Sledding can be a good activity because it gets kids moving and socializing.
+If your child cannot safely sled independently, you can attach a rope to a sled and pull them through the snow.
 Tobogganing is another option so your child is not on their own.

 If you decide to go sledding, make sure to start on smaller hills first to avoid overwhelming your child or getting hurt.

-Filling squirt bottles with paint or food coloring is a fun way to encourage creativity.
-Children who are hesitant to play in the cold snow may really enjoy the visual experience of painting it into bright colors.
+Filling spray bottles with food coloring is a fun way to encourage creativity.
+Children who are hesitant to play in the cold snow may really enjoy the visual experience of painting it with bright colors.

-Exploring in the snow can feel like an exciting adventure for your child.
+Exploring in the snow can be an exciting adventure for your child.
 If they use a wheelchair, look into adding snow tires so they can still get outside and explore.

 With a bit of creativity, families can adjust most activities as needed to adapt to their child’s abilities.